plus several More Cricket Reports Horse racing And Rowing

 "His lordship spoke of what he called the golden days of Kentish cricket - the days of Wenman, Felix, Hillyer, Fuller Pilch and Alfred Mynn and went on to say that after the disappearance of these celebrities there was a less brilliant period"

 *Extraordinary A use of the word Extraordinary.
-This word along with Remakable is frequently used throughout the entire lifespan of Wisden's almanack to describe highly unusual events met with in cricket.
+This word along with Remarkable is frequently used throughout the entire lifespan of Wisden's Almanack to describe highly unusual events met with in cricket.

 Although I am not sure I think that commentators on cricket can be divided into 2.
 One group who know Wisden well and use the words remarkable and extraordinary when an appropriate event has happened and the other group who dont and use other words.
 But that maybe my imagination.